spatie/laravel-multitenancy/README.md

 The package contains a lot of niceties such as making queued jobs tenant aware, making an artisan command run for each tenant, an easy way to set a connection on a model, and much more.

 Are you a visual learner?
-Then watch [this video](https://spatie.be/videos/spatie-package-source-dives/laravel-multitenancy) that covers how you can use laravel-responsecache and how it works under the hood.
+Then watch [this video](https://spatie.be/videos/laravel-package-training/laravel-multitenancy) that covers how you can use laravel-multitenancy and how it works under the hood.

 ## Support us